Pamela Rouse Wright: Daughters of the American Revolution

 In March 2023, Wright unveiled a new plaque at The Old Burial Ground in Sturbridge, Massachusetts that honors sixty-four Revolutionary War patriots who are buried there.

 In April 2023, in her capacity as President General, Wright presented state awards to students who partook in a historical essay contest hosted by the Colonel David Hall Chapter of the Daughters of the American Revolution in Delaware.

 In November 2023, Wright had a papal audience with Pope Francis in the Vatican.

 Under Wright's administration, the Daughters of the American Revolution passed an amendment to the society's bylaws at the 2023 DAR Continental Congress that states the organization cannot discriminate on the basis of gender, religion, or sexual orientation.
 At the congress, a DAR delegate inquired whether chapters could vote against admitting a new member if the applicant had amended their birth certificates to indicate they were female.
 Wright responded to Mease's inquiry by stating "if a person’s certified birth certificate states ‘female,’ they are eligible for membership, and your chapter cannot change that.. if their birth certificate says they are a female, and you vote against them based on their protected class, it's discrimination."
 In a newsletter released after the congress, Wright wrote, "some have asked if this means a transgender woman can join DAR or if this means that DAR chapters have previously welcomed transgender women.
 The answer to both questions is, yes."

-Her official portrait, painted by Mexican-American artist Gladys Roldan-de-Moras, was unveiled in June 2025.
+Her official portrait, painted by Mexican-American artist Gladys Roldan-de-Moras, was unveiled at Memorial Continental Hall in June 2025.

 Wright was succeeded as president general by Ginnie Sebastian Storage on June 29, 2025 and became an honorary president general of the national society.
 She serves as the national chair of the DAR's America 250! committee in the Storage administration.